 - Galvanizing employee and public support for HIV-related causes by donating funds to Born Free Africa through Donate-A-Photo and to the (RED) campaign through Charity Miles.

 These new initiatives build on our 25-year legacy working with partners in the fight against HIV/AIDS through a broad portfolio of strategic philanthropy and developing and providing access to transformational medicines and combination therapies.
-Our collaborative efforts have resulted in significant gains in, increased access to existing HIV medicines and care, and collaborative research on innovative tools and treatments such as a , and .
+Our collaborative efforts have resulted in significant gains in the elimination of mother-to-child transmission of HIV, increased access to existing HIV medicines and care, and collaborative research on innovative tools and treatments such as a long-acting, injectable formulation for HIV, microbicide tools for prevention and a possible vaccine.

 Through all of these initiatives, we are working to ensure that every baby is born HIV-free, adolescents have the tools to stay HIV-free and that those living with HIV have access to simplified treatment and care.
 And it is our hope that this integrated and outcomes-based approach to tackling critical global health challenges at every stage of life will have long-term impact for whole communities, not just individuals, in the world’s most vulnerable populations.